Thursday, November 26, 2015

 What a turkey really should look like

 This is what they are supposed to look like.
-The ones that are breed for food would pretty much die in a few days in the wild because they are so fat and can't fly - even in captivity they don't live much longer - all the ones that were 'pardoned' by the US presidents don't live much more than a year after their pardons.
+The ones that are bred for food would pretty much die in a few days in the wild because they are so fat and can't fly - even in captivity they don't live much longer - all the ones that were 'pardoned' by the US presidents don't live much more than a year after their pardons.
 The Atlantic

 Tuesday, November 24, 2015